z3by/ahmadmostafa.com/_posts/build-better-search-in-vuepress-site.md

 date: '2019-12-09'
 slug: build-better-search-in-vuepress-site
 tags:
-- open-source
+- Vue.js
-- github
+- Vuepress
-- career
+- Search
-- software-engineering
+- Indexing
 title: Build a better search in Vuepress
 description: How to build better search in vuepress and vue.js
 author: Ahmad Mostafa